Chris Von der Ahe (1851)

 Right-hander Esmerling Vasquez made six starts for the Twins in 2012.
 Born and raised in Tenares, Dominican Republic, he signed with Arizona as a free agent in 2003.
 He was a reliever early in his career but struggled, mostly with his control.
 He struggled in that role initially too, but then appeared to take a big step forward in 2007, going 10-6, 2.99, 1.12 WHIP in 29 starts for AA Mobile.
 Unfortunately, when promoted to AAA in 2008 he took a big step backward, going 3-6, 6.62, 1.83 WHIP in 83 innings (24 appearances, 15 starts).
 He went back to the bullpen in 2009, made six good appearances for AAA Reno, and found himself in the big leagues at the end of April, staying the rest of the season.
 He stayed there in 2010, too, although in neither year were his numbers anything to shout about, as he posted a combined ERA of 4.81 and a WHIP of 1.55.
 He actually pitched better in the first half of 2011, going 1-1, 4.15, 1.32 WHIP, but by this time the Diamondbacks had run out of patience.
 They sent him to AAA in late June, and when he did not pitch well there they put him on waivers at the end of September.
 The Twins claimed him and sent him to Rochester, where he pitched very well in 2012: 9-6, 2.78, 1.13 WHIP in 100.1 innings (31 appearances, 8 starts).
 He got a September call-up and went into the rotation for the last month of the season, going 0-2, 5.68, 1.61 WHIP in 31.2 innings.
 He was released by the Twins in June of 2013 and went unsigned.
 He pitched briefly and ineffectively for Lancaster in the Atlantic League that season.
 He apparently did not pitch in 2014, but pitched in winter ball after the season and then went to Japan, pitching there for two seasons.
 It appears that he did not pitch in 2017, but again pitched in winter ball after the season and then went to the Mexican League for 2018.
 Surprisingly, the Texas Rangers signed him for 2019 and he made twelve minor league appearances between AA and AAA.
 That appears to have been it, though, as he has not pitched since.
 No information about what Esmerling Vasquez is doing now was readily available.

-Right-hander Sonny Douglas Gray came to the Twins in 2022.
+Right-hander Sonny Douglas Gray has pitched for the Twins since 2022.
 Born and raised in Smyrna, Tennessee, he attended Vanderbilt University and was drafted by Oakland in the first round in 2011.
 The Athletics started him in AA, he reached AAA in 2013, and he made his major league debut in July of 2013.
 He was an excellent pitcher for the Athletics through 2015, making the all-star team in 2015 and finishing third in Cy Young voting.
 He struggled in 2016, partly due to injury.
 He bounced back in 2017 but was traded to the Yankees at the July deadline.
 He did well the rest of 2017 but struggled in 2018 and was traded to Cincinnati.
 He pitched very well in 2019, making his second all-star team and finishing seventh in Cy Young voting.
 He was fairly good in 2020, not as good in 2021, and was traded to Minnesota with Francis Peguero for Chase Petty.
 He missed some time in 2022 due to injury, but pitched very well when he could pitch, going 8-5, 3.08, 1.13 WHIP in 26 starts.
-For his career, he is 90-77, 3.56, 1.21 WHIP in 247 games (238 starts).
-He will be back with the Twins and will be counted on to be one of their top starters in 2023.
+Healthy in 2023, he pitched even better, going 8-8, 2.79, leading the league in FIP and making the all-star team.
+Thus, as a Twin, he is 16-13, 2.90, 1.14 WHIP in 56 starts (303.2 innings).
+He turns thirty-four today, is a free agent, and it is generally assumed he will go elsewhere in 2024.
+We wish him well.